MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

 When a user selects a card and sends it in a group chat or channel, a **JIT** installation prompt appears.
 After the user selects the **send** option, the app is added for all the users in the chat or channel in the background.

 > [!NOTE]
-> For apps that don’t have `Action.Execute` and `refresh` schema defined, the install prompt is not shown to the users.
+> For apps that don’t have `Action.Execute` and `refresh` schema defined, the install prompt isn't shown to the users.

 The following is an example of a dynamic ME and JIT install user flow: